 A big plus here is the small-group format, capped at 8 people, which means you can ask questions, receive tailored insights, and enjoy a more relaxed experience.
 The tour also includes a 2-hour guided exploration of the Kahlo house, where your guide will walk you through her rooms, artworks, personal effects, and even her medical corsets and dresses.

-You’ll also enjoy a coffee or tea at a nearby local café, which offers a chance to relax before or after your visit, perfect for those who want a moment of calm amid the busy city.
+You’ll also enjoy a coffee or tea at a nearby local café, which offers a chance to relax before or after your visit, great for those who want a moment of calm amid the busy city.

 Upgrades bring extra value: you can opt for an artisanal bread and Mexican coffee at the Que Llueva Café, explore Kahlo’s and Rivera’s studio house, or visit the Mercado Coyoacán for some local food.
 These options turn a straightforward museum visit into a fuller cultural experience.